-Breast reconstruction can be largely said to take three main forms:
+Breast reconstruction can be largely said to take four main forms:

 - As more women have been better able to quantify their breast cancer risk using genetic testing for the BRCA gene mutation, the consideration of prophylactic of risk reducing mastectomyhas become more prevalent.
 Where possible, the mastectomy is performed using a nipple sparing technique.
 In these circumstances it is often possible to perform a one stage or direct to implant type of reconstruction.
 In addition to placing the implant beneath the muscle, Acellular Dermal Matrix(ACDM) can be used to complete the pocket into which the implant is placed.
 In the larger breasted patient, the tissue ordinarily discarded in a breast reduction can often be utilised to complete the lower pocket.